-Mike Pompeo confirmed as secretary of state
+Mike Pompeo confirmed as secretary of state; Senate OKs Germany ambassador

 "We're always on the same wave length," he said.
 "The relationship has always been very good.
 That's what I need as secretary of state."

-Fox News’ Chad Pergram, Kaitlyn Schallhorn and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Jon Decker, Kaitlyn Schallhorn and The Associated Press contributed to this report.